An Investment in the Bridge Between Iceland and Greece

 As an artist-run initiative, Kling and Bang aimed to collaborate with other similar spaces and other individuals who share a similar artistic vision.
 The festival is meant to engage directly and for and with people, not institutions.
 When actions are taken independently of institutions, exciting phenomena arise.
 Artist-run spaces provide room for experimentation and offer open-mindedness for raw ideas and creativity.
 The existence of art is not about selling; it transcends commercial exchange, and initiatives like the Head2Head festival highlight that.
 The festival creates avenues for people who share the same mindset to be joined in collaboration and creation.

 “Four years prior to the first Head2Head festival, another significant event was held in Greece—the international and acclaimed art festival Documenta.
 Many locals felt that it was merely characterized by foreigners coming to Greece, only to throw parties with little regard for them.
 We wanted to steer clear from that with Head2Head.
 Therefore, the spaces showcasing Icelandic artists were given considerable freedom to make their own decisions regarding curation and artist selection.
 They were able to do things their own way, which has always been an essential aspect of the festival and what it stands for.
-Kling and Bang served as a mediator in that process,” Rúrí explains.
+Kling & Bang served as a mediator in that process,” Rúrí explains.

 h2h9